rokitalab/rokitalab.com/_posts/2025-10-13-welcome-meg.md

 At NCI, Meg designed and led independent research focused on identifying immunological correlates of clinical response and survival in patients with solid tumors treated with investigational immunotherapies in phase I/II clinical trials.
 Her work leveraged high-dimensional flow cytometry, multi-omic analyses, and machine learning to uncover novel mechanisms of immune modulation and predictive biomarkers of treatment response.

-Meg is passionate about ...
+Meg is passionate about integrating immunology, genomics, and data-driven discovery to develop immunotherapies for the treatment of cancer.
+She is also committed to building welcoming and inclusive communities that foster growth, collaborations, and friendships.

 We’re thrilled to have you on the team, Meg, as we bring our computational discoveries to the bench, preclinically validating new therapeutic targets to advance precision medicine for children with brain tumors.
 Welcome, Meg! 👏